didats/didats/README.md

 Currently iOS & macOS Developer.
 Former web developer.
 Able to speak with Swift, Objective C and PHP.
 Quite confident with Python and Go, but not on the level that I could call myself Python or Go Developer.
 I also loved doing design UI with Sketch, all of the apps that I have built are designed by me.

 I am currently staying in Malang, Indonesia.
 1 hour distance by plane from the capital city, Jakarta.
 Other than writing codes, I do like outside activities such as 🚴 and 🏃.
 Every single month, I tried to push myself to run 100km, and bike for minimum 800km with 7500m elevation.
+Look at my [Strava Profile](https://www.strava.com/athletes/8525456).

 If somehow you asked me to go to a cafe, I would order Americano or Moccachino.
 Both of them giving me a good moood for a full day.